Instant digital downloads 24/7

 Align - Center Horizontally Cricut Design Space menu

 Step 4.
-Once you "Attach" the card and line, you can score and cut it.
+Once you "Attach" the card and line, you can score using a Cricut scoring stylus and cut it.

 P.S.
 Cricut only allows creating a straight scoring line.
 If you need a curved line for unique boxes, add this line in Adobe Illustrator and save your project as .SVG file.
-Then upload it to Design Space and change the "cut" to "score" for the scoring line.
+Then upload it to Design Space and change the "cut" to "score" for the scoring line using our guides above.

 Cricut Score Lines Not Deep Enough

-There is a workaround if you score the folding lines on cardstock or thick paper and find your Cricut score lines are not deep enough.
+There is a workaround if you score the folding lines on cardstock or thick paper and find that your Cricut scoring stylus created lines that are not deep enough.

 Cricut not scoring deep enough workaround

-Your Cricut will see the two score lines and create a deeper line for you to fold your card, gift box, invitation, etc., much more manageable.
+Your machine will recognize the two score lines and create a deeper folding line, allowing you to fold your card, gift box, invitation, etc., making it much more manageable.
+Remember that when you use a Cricut scoring stylus to make double lines, do not move your mat until you score twice.

 It is time to work on your fantastic Cricut scoring stylus projects following our tips.
 Cut and score, and create beautiful Wedding, Birthday, Christmas cards, and invitations.
 Share your DIY projects and follow Digital Art Dreams on Instagram with more #saycrafts crafting ideas.